Remote Work Toolkit

 * Task Lighting (~$20): Good lighting reduces eye strain.
 A simple LED desk lamp with adjustable brightness and color temperature is a game-changer.
 Look for brands like Lepro or JUKSTG on Amazon; they offer great options for around $20.

-* Power Strip (~$15): A good power strip with a few USB ports is a must for cable management.
-A basic Anker Power Strip with USB will keep your desk tidy and your devices charged.
+* Power Strip (~$15): If your desk already feels good, a basic Anker Power Strip with USB can keep your desk tidy and your devices charged.
+If you are still choosing between comfort and cable cleanup, buy the comfort item first.

 Your Sample $200 Shopping Cart